 Apartment Air Filter Size

 First and foremost, the air filter has to fit properly.
-Your register will accommodate filters up to a certain size and a precise fit is important for efficiency and air quality.
+Your register will accommodate filters up to a certain size and a precise fit is important for efficiency and clean air.

 Big box home improvement stores are going to carry a limited selection of apartment air filters.
 And they won’t stray far from the most common dimensions.
 If your air filter is outside of the norm you don’t have to settle for a loose-fitting air filter.
 Online you’ll find two more options: cut to fit and custom sized air filters.